Download This Sample

 - In Belgium, Sint Sylvester Vooravond is celebrated with champagne toasting while children write letters to their parents and godparents.

-- In Ireland, Germany, Italy, and parts of southern U.S., legumes and leafy greens are a standard dish during New Year, signifying financial fortune.
+- In Ireland, Germany, Italy, and parts of the southern U.S., legumes and leafy greens are a standard dish during New Year, signifying financial fortune.

 - Ring-shaped pastries and cakes are consumed in Greece, Mexico, and the Netherlands during New Year, while in America, millions of glasses of sparkling wine accompany the celebration.